chuckrector/kit-dupes/README.md

 # SvelteKit duplication of nested anchors

-In development, the content of nested anchors will be duplicated on reload. `index.svelte` contains:
+In both development and preview modes, the content of nested anchors will be duplicated on load. `index.svelte` contains:

 ```html
 SvelteKit <a href="/"><a href="/">test</a></a>